Every Child Journal Issue 8.1 is ready to download.

 Is ‘creeping Sharia’ taking over Birmingham schools in an underhand conspiracy, or are legitimate concerns by parents that their values are better reflected in Muslim-majority schools being misrepresented by racists?

-The latest research findings released by the Royal Life Saving Society shows that one in 10 people know someone who has died as a result of drowning.
+The latest research findings released by the Royal Life Saving Society shows that one in 10 people know someone who has died as a result of drowning, with nearly one in five knowing someone who has nearly drowned.

 One of the few really good initiatives of the last government was the creation of the Advanced Skills Teachers.
 It was part of the push to keep quality practitioners in the classroom rather than forcing ambitious and able professionals into management.